grain-lang/grain/stdlib/immutablepriorityqueue.md

 pop : ImmutablePriorityQueue<a> -> ImmutablePriorityQueue<a>
 ```

-Returns a new priority queue without the highest priority element in the
+Produces a new priority queue without the highest priority element in the
 given priority queue.
 If the input priority queue is empty, this function will
 return it.